Kids, Dogs and RespectMay 14, 2021 2021-05-14 23:09

 While severe bite incidents are uncommon, children are pushing dogs’ boundaries in (perhaps) benign ways in many settings every day.

 Being a dog trainer and having a child, the one person that I need my dogs to respect most in the world is my child.
 Therefore I also demand that my child highly respects my dogs.

-When I want a dog to respect a child, I am not looking for surrender to authority.
+I am not looking for surrender to authority when I want a dog to respect a child.
 I am talking about the dog viewing the child as a reliable, predictable and kind person who they will be careful and gentle around.

 The way to earn this respect in a dog is – you guessed it – to treat him like you want him to treat the child.

 Dogs have a high social intelligence.
 They will pick up on the way different persons interact with them, make mental notes of how polite, predictable and consistent these people are in their interactions, and adjust their behavior around them accordingly.